shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The door burst open, releasing a short, all-white wolf girl.
 She ran up to Ersie, bouncing up and down, dried mud patches flopping to the ground.
 “Did you finish it?
 Did you did you?”

 “Calm down, Muddy.”
 Ersie pushed her back.
 “It’s right here.”
-She pulled out a metal hammer from a barrel that was about as big as the white wolf girl was.
+From a barrel, she pulled out a metal hammer that was about as big as the white wolf girl was.

 Muddy grabbed it and swung it.
 “This feels great!”
 She hit the door, knocking the locking mechanism askew.